 Mineral fillers also reduce the coefficient of thermal expansion of thermoset resin formulations (McIlroy, H.M., “Linear thermal expansion of filled epoxy resins,” United States. doi:10.2172/4299891).
 However, even with large volumes of fillers the CTE is still significantly higher than that of steel or rock.

-One interesting idea from a patent (US6802375B2) issued to Shell is to cool the well significantly prior to placement of a resin.
+One idea from a patent (US6802375B2 – Shell) is to cool the well significantly prior to placement of a resin.
 This allows the resin to set at a temperature lower than the static temperature, even considering the exothermic reaction.
 As the temperature increases to the static temperature expansion of the resin ensures a good seal at the outer interface.